Dina Pronicheva: Germans hunting for Jews after fires in Kiev

-Experience arriving at Babyn Yar
+Experience arriving at Babi Yar

-On 28 September 1941, an order signed by the commandant's office was then given for Jews to take warm clothes and assemble at Degtiarev Street the following day at 8:00 a.m. or face execution.
-Karel C. Berkhoff states that the order was unsigned.
-Dina Pronicheva's brothers remained with the Soviet forces and left for the front and she left her children with her husband.
+On 28 September 1941, an order signed by the commandant's office was given for Jews to take warm clothes and assemble at Degtiarev Street the following day at 8:00 a.m. or face execution.
+Historian Karel C. Berkhoff has noted that the order was unsigned.
+Dina Pronicheva's brothers remained with the Soviet forces and left for the front, and she left her children with her husband.
 At the Jewish cemetery location, Pronicheva saw Germans and Ukrainians guarding anti-tank obstructions, letting people in but not out.
 Germans took her relatives' belongings and separated them from her.
-She saw Germans with knuckledusters, truncheons and heavy sticks beating people as they passed, including Pronicheva.
-According to Pronicheva's written testimony to Soviet historians, Pronicheva then looked at naked people walking towards being executed on a path below her and saw her mother, who shouted at her to leave as she did not look like a Jew.
+She saw Germans with knuckledusters, truncheons, and heavy sticks beating people as they passed, including Pronicheva.
+According to Pronicheva's written testimony to Soviet historians, Pronicheva then looked at naked people walking toward execution on a path below her and saw her mother, who shouted at her to leave as she did not look like a Jew.
 According to a different version of her testimony, Pronicheva was with her mother and they embraced while her mother told her she was Russian and should go.

 According to Pronicheva's testimony to Soviet historians, she then told a Ukrainian policeman that she was a Ukrainian, not a Jew, and was there by mistake.
 The policeman believed her due to the Russian patronymic on her trade union card and told her "Sit down and wait until evening.
 We'll let you go after we've shot all the Jews."
 According to a second written testimony, she showed her passport to a fat officer at a desk and told him she was Russian, but a policeman ran over and said "Don't believe her, she is a kike.
 We know her…", so the German officer told her to stand to one side and was then ordered to strip and walk onto a precipice.
-According to a different version of her testimony given under the name Dina Wasserman, she was registered in her passport as being Russian.
+According to a different version of her testimony given under the name Dina Wasserman, she was registered on her passport as Russian.
 Another account states that she was registered as being of Jewish ethnicity.
 In her testimony to Soviet historians, Pronicheva said that she had thrown away her identity card before reaching the area and was told not to strip as it was late in the day and the Germans were tired.
-At the 1946 war crimes trial, Pronicheva testifies that she threw away her passport, then showed a policeman her trade union card and employment record which did not list her Jewish nationality and told him she was Ukrainian, and she was then taken to one side and told not to strip as it was getting late.
+At the 1946 war crimes trial, Pronicheva testified that she threw away her passport, then showed a policeman her trade union card and employment record which did not list her Jewish nationality and told him she was Ukrainian, and she was then taken to one side and told not to strip as it was getting late.